bethinkpl/bit-docs/web.md

 ### Intermediate
 - I can explain how does the Web work.
-- I know what DNS is.
+- I know what DNS, HTTP and HTML are.
 - I can describe step by step what happens when I put `www.youtube.com` into the address bar and hit enter before I can see the results.
+(Level of detail really depends on You.
+The more specific the answer, the better.
+But let's say naming 5 - 7 key steps  is enough to pass that question.
+Describing what exactly happens on youtube servers would be an overkill :D)

 **Prerequisite knowledge**: DNS, HTTP/HTTPS, HTML